uaem-na/donations-tracker/README.md

 ### User features

+- [X] As a user, I should be able to view a list of public requests
+- [X] As a user, I should be able to view a list of public offers
+- [ ] Add pagination, sorting, and filtering to public requests/offers page
 - [ ] As a user, I should be able to click a button to leave my contact info on a post
-- [ ] As a user, I should be able to set a recovery email
 - [ ] As an organization, I should be able to sign up using organization details
 - [ ] As a user, I should be able to set a category for post (clothes, food, personal protective equipment, book, cutlery, stationary, furniture, toy, other - screend by admin)
 - [ ] As a user, I should be able to set donate or sell on making a post for offer
 - [ ] As a user, I should be able to set donate or purchase on making a post for request
-- [ ] As a user, I should be able to view a list of public requests
-- [ ] As a user, I should be able to view a list of public offers
 - [ ] As a user, I should be able to track certain posts by adding them to account dashboard
 - [ ] As a user, I should be able to view the posts on a map (landing page or "view")
 - [ ] As a user, I should be able to use the app in both English and French